• Skip to main content

 Deadlift Standards in Pounds – Credit Dr. Lon Kilgore

-Note: See how to deadlift if you need a refresher on the proper deadlift form.
+Note: See the How to Deadlift section for a refresher on proper deadlift form.

-1. Do a warm-up set with a lightweight you can comfortably lift 8 – 10 times.
+1. Do a warm-up set with a weight you can comfortably lift 8-10 times.

 2. Take a 3 – 5 minute rest.